Common-Ground-DAO/public-data/README.md

 ### LUKSO and Universal Profiles

-We realized that a lot of users have put their UP address as the token target address.
-Since Common Ground started as an EVM project, our token contract is on Mainnet.
-Please update your address to a mainnet compatible wallet address.
-The beneficiary wallet must be able to call contract functions itself and on Mainnet for claiming the $CG tokens.
+We realized that a lot of users have put their UP address as the wallet address for receiving the tokens.
+Since Common Ground started as an EVM project, our $CG token contract is on Ethereum Mainnet, and $CG is not yet available on the Lukso blockchain.
+We assume that bridging $CG to Lukso will be possible in the future.

-Please check [the list of affected Universal Profile addresses](airdrops/0001/universal_profile_addresses.md) and update your claim address accordingly.
+Check [the list of affected Universal Profile addresses](airdrops/0001/universal_profile_addresses.md).
+If your UP address is in that list, **update your wallet address to an Ethereum Mainnet compatible wallet** on the [Token Page](https://app.cg/token/).

 ### Hats community Airdrop